-The following table shows the beneficial ownership of our Common Stock as of December $\frac{8}{2}$, 2016 held by (i) each person known to us to be the beneficial owner of more than five percent of our Common Stock; (ii) each director and director nominee; (iii) each executive officer; and (iv) all directors, director nominees and executive officers as a group.
+The following table shows the beneficial ownership of our Common Stock as of September 28, 2016 held by (i) each person known to us to be the beneficial owner of more than five percent of our Common Stock; (ii) each director and director nominee; (iii) each executive officer; and (iv) all directors, director nominees and executive officers as a group.

 Beneficial ownership is determined in accordance with the rules of the SEC, and generally includes voting power and/or investment power with respect to the securities held.
-Shares of Common Stock subject to options and warrants currently exercisable or which may become exercisable within 60 days of December 8, 2016 are deemed outstanding and beneficially owned by the person holding such options or warrants for purposes of computing the number of shares and percentage beneficially owned by such person, but are not deemed outstanding for purposes of computing the percentage beneficially owned by any other person.
+Shares of Common Stock subject to options and warrants currently exercisable or which may become exercisable within 60 days of September 28, 2016 are deemed outstanding and beneficially owned by the person holding such options or warrants for purposes of computing the number of shares and percentage beneficially owned by such person, but are not deemed outstanding for purposes of computing the percentage beneficially owned by any other person.
 Except as indicated in the footnotes to this table, the persons or entities named have sole voting and investment power with respect to all shares of our Common Stock shown as beneficially owned by them.

-The following table assumes 26,254,620 shares are outstanding as of December $\underline{8}$, 2016, consisting of 17,131,589 shares of Common Stock and 9,123,031 Common Stock equivalents through the Exchangeable Shares.
+The following table assumes 26,168,995 shares are outstanding as of September 28, 2016, consisting of 17,045,964 shares of Common Stock and 9,123,031 Common Stock equivalents through the Exchangeable Shares.
 The percentages below assume the exchange by all of the holders of Exchangeable Shares of iMedical for an equal number of shares of our Common Stock in accordance with the terms of the Exchangeable Shares.
 Unless otherwise indicated, the address of each beneficial holder of our Common Stock is our corporate address.

-Name of Beneficial Owner Shares of Common Stock Beneficially Owned % of Shares of Common Stock Beneficially Owned Waqaas Al-Siddiq(1) 5,198,447 19.44% Isa Khalid Abdulla Al-Khalifa 2,814,594 10.72% Riazul Huda (2)(3) 2,142,515 8.16% Caldwell ICM Market Strategy Trust (2) (4) 1,522,193 5.80% Ansari American Holdings, LLC (5) 1,436,322 5.47% Norman M. Betts (6) David A. Rosa (6) - All directors, director appointees and executive officers as a group (3 person) 5,198,447 19.44%
+Name of Beneficial Owner Shares of Common Stock Beneficially Owned % of Shares of Common Stock Beneficially Owned Waqaas Al-Siddiq(1) 7,212,334 25.98% Isa Khalid Abdulla Al-Khalifa 2,814,594 11.14% Riazul Huda (2)(3) 2,142,515 8.48% Caldwell ICM Market Strategy Trust (1)(4) 1,522,193 5.95% Ansari American Holdings, LLC (1)(5) 1,436,322 5.69% Norman M. Betts (6) David A. Rosa (6) All directors, director appointees and executive officers as a group (3 person) 7,212,334 25.98%

-Less than 1%
+^{} Less than 1%

-Includes an option to purchase an aggregate of 486,111 shares of our common stock granted to Mr. Al-Siddiq pursuant to his employment agreement.
-Excludes an additional 2,013,887 shares underlying such option that are not exercisable within 60 days of the date of this prospectus.
+Includes an option to purchase an aggregate of 2,499,998 shares of our common stock granted to Mr. Al-Siddiq pursuant to his employment agreement.